scrapy/scrapy/scrapy/trunk/docs/ref/request-response.rst

 .. attribute:: Request.body

-    A string that contains the request body
+    A str that contains the request body

 .. attribute:: Request.meta